stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 conditions among his own seamen.
 What would have happened if the regiments had not been ordered on, no one can tell.

-  Meanwhile the merchant&rsquo;s worldly affairs were prospering.
-He had a virtual monopoly of the town&rsquo;s trade in saltpetre, black pepper, and cinnamon, and easily led any other one shipping establishment save the Browns in his importation of brassware, indigo, cotton, woollens, salt, rigging, iron, paper, and English goods of every kind.
+  Meanwhile the merchant's worldly affairs were prospering.
+He had a virtual monopoly of the town's trade in saltpetre, black pepper, and cinnamon, and easily led any other one shipping establishment save the Browns in his importation of brassware, indigo, cotton, woollens, salt, rigging, iron, paper, and English goods of every kind.
 Such shopkeepers as James Green, at the Sign of the Elephant in Cheapside, the Russells, at the Sign of the Golden Eagle